kinobau/fivem-file-existance-oracle/README.md

   This method was originally discovered/found and made by me.

+  anticheats will most likely start using this to detect common cheat paths and files.

   ## Background

   FiveM client-side C# resources run in a custom Mono with CoreCLR Security Transparency Level 2 + IL Verification.
 The